Mikieb1982/the-turnstile/README.md

 1. In the Firebase console, open **Build → Authentication → Sign-in method** and enable the **Google** provider.
 Configure the support email when prompted so users can sign in with their Google account.
 2. Still in **Project settings → General**, scroll to **Your apps** and add the SHA-1 release fingerprint for every Android app that should support Google Sign-In.
 This step is required for Google to trust the OAuth client.
-3. In **Project settings → General → Your project**, update the **Public-facing name** so it matches `project-99200945430`.
+3. In **Project settings → General → Your project**, update the **Public-facing name** so it matches the project configured for your OAuth client.
 Firebase uses this value during the Google account consent screen.
 4. Update your `.env.local` file in the project root with your web client ID so the frontend can call Google directly:

    ```bash